Skip to content

 Is there a late-night train back from the festival?

 Rock am Ring is designed as a weekend festival, so most people stay on site or in local accommodation.
-Late-night trains from the Nürburgring area are limited, so it’s best to plan to sleep near the festival and travel back to Koblenz by shuttle bus the next day.
+Late-night trains from the Nürburgring area are limited, so it’s best to plan to sleep near the festival and travel back to Koblenz by shuttle bus the next day (or use a City Shuttle where available).

 🎸 Ready to Book Your Train to Rock am Ring?